neps-in/code-snippets-for-everyday/mysql-joins.md

 Here is the list of all the names with respective father_id, and mother_id filled appropriately as per the given usecase

-Brinda is daughter of Nagaraj, Lakshmi
+Brinda is daughter of Nagaraj, Lakshmi.

-Ganesh is son of Nagaraj, Lakshmi
+Ganesh is son of Nagaraj, Lakshmi.

-Shruthi is daughter of Basavaraj, Usha
+Shruthi is daughter of Basavaraj, Usha.

 ```
 mysql> select * from family;